fredrikbryntesson/support.vidhance.com/content/pc/index.md

     name: pc
 ---
 # Download the Vidhance library
+To download the Vidhance SDK library you need a key which you can use on [this page](/pc/download).
 # Using the Vidhance API
+## Complete code examples
+There are complete code examples available [here](https://github.com/vidhance/example-vidhance-pc-cpp-stabilize-track) for running Vidhance with stabilizer and tracker.
 ## Initializing and creating creating a Vidhance context
 Before you can use the Vidhance API you need to initialize it by calling the load function:
 ```c++